PureStorage-OpenConnect/px-gitops/create-branch/readme.md

 ## Commands

-**NOTE:** Every bold text on the commands needs to be replaced with your variables.
-For example: If we look at the command "kubectl get all -n **namespace-name**" here we will need to replace "namespace-name" with the namespace you have created.
+**NOTE:** For every varriable between <> you will need to replace that value with your input.
+For example <namespace-name> will need to be replaced with your value.

 **To check the git-server deployment details(pod, deployment, replicaset, service)**